Introducing the history of microfilm

 By 1935 there were over three million pages of books and manuscripts that had been microfilmed within the British Library by the Library of Congress.
 Only a year before this the United States National Agriculture Library implemented the first microform print-on-demand service.

 It was also in 1935 that The New York Times began being published on reels of 35-millimetre microfilm, becoming one of the first newspapers in the world to find preservation with microfilming techniques.

 In 1938 Harvard University Library became the first major institution to preserve broadsheet newspapers en-masse and soon began its Foreign Newspaper Project.

 Throughout World War Two microphotography was used extensively for espionage and military communications.
 As well as this, due to the possibility of destruction, many organisations throughout Europe began extensively microfilming to preserve books, documents, files, records, and newspapers.

 After the war active information systems for preservation were proposed and libraries began using microfilms as active sources as well as for storage.
 As a result, the technique exploded throughout academic and research libraries.

 By the 1970s the rate of scientific research and discovery was so great that libraries and other educational institutions used microfilming as a norm to preserve space and the quality of information being stored.

-Today microfilming remains one of the most cost effective, analogue, permanent and widely used technique to store physical information and is still the go-to technology for academic libraries, research facilities, medical organisations, and universities.
+Today microfilming remains one of the most cost-effective, analogue, permanent and widely used techniques to store physical information and is still the go-to technology for academic libraries, research facilities, medical organisations, and universities.

 If you want to know a little bit more about how microfilming works, or want to know anything about our services, check out our contact page.